 Baked Goods & Pastries

-Israelis know how to bake the hell out of things: challah, bagels, fresh baked breads, rugelach, doughnuts, arabic breads, pita: carb-ass heaven.
+Challah, bagels, fresh baked breads, rugelach, doughnuts, pita: carb-ass heaven.

 The Market & Street Food